 Cabin Safety Research Workshops are sponsored by the FAA Civil Aerospace Medical Institute (CAMI), Aerospace Medical Research Division, Protection and Survival Research Lab, Cabin Safety Research Team (AAM-632).

-Thank you for your interest in our Cabin Safety Workshops.
-The workshops, held at the Mike Monroney Aeronautical Center in Oklahoma City, Oklahoma, are designed to familiarize interested aviation personnel with important research activities conducted by the FAA in the area of airplane cabin safety.
-The Research Team relies on feedback from industry in order to continue providing the most timely and informed research activities possible.
+Thank you for your interest in our Cabin Safety Research Workshops.
+The workshops, held at the Mike Monroney Aeronautical Center in Oklahoma City, Oklahoma, are designed to familiarize interested aviation personnel with important research activities conducted by the FAA in the area of aircraft cabin safety.
+The Cabin Safety Research Team relies on feedback from industry in order to continue providing the most timely and informed research activities possible.
 Therefore, it is our endeavor to provide an open forum for exchange of information between industry participants and our research staff.